-Other Working Groups I. Capacity Building / Competition Policy Implementation Working Group (2003-2007) Competition and the Judiciary 2nd Phase Report - Case Studies (2007) This paper analyzes the role of the judiciary and its interaction with competition authorities in the implementation of competition policy.
+IX.
+Past Working Groups Capacity Building / Competition Policy Implementation Working Group (2003-2007) Competition & the Judiciary: Case Studies (2007) This paper analyzes the role of the judiciary and its interaction with competition authorities in the implementation of competition policy.
 Seven jurisdictions provided case studies for the report.
 Findings Related to Technical Assistance for Newer Competition Agencies (2007) This document summarizes the findings of the working group's study of what constitutes effective technical assistance.
-The findings include lessons learned about the design of a technical assistance program, the mix of activities employed, the absorptive capacity of the agency, and the types of advisors used.
+The findings include lessons learned about the design of atechnical assistance program, the mix of activities employed, the absorptive capacity of theagency, and the types of advisors used.
 An Assessment of Institutional Machinery: Methods Used in Competition (2007) This paper examines experience with the design of the institutional machinery of competition policy to derive insights about techniques for implementation.
 Lessons Learned from the Experience of Young Competition Agencies (2006) This paper identifies the type of challenges young agencies experience and the measures young agencies have applied to address the challenges.
-Lessons Learned from the Experience of Young Competition Agencies (2019) Updated report, using the framework of the 2006 report, based on member agency survey.
-Business Outreach by ICN members: Challenges and Case Studies (2006) This report presents a range of activities undertaken by ICN member agencies to reach out to and engage businesses and business representative organizations and explore some of the challenges they faced in delivering these activities.
+Lessons Learned from the Experience of Young Competition Agencies (2019) This is an updated report, using the framework of the 2006 report.
+The report identifies the type of challenges young agencies experience and the measures they have applied to address the challenges, based on a survey to member agencies.
+Business Outreach by ICN members: Challenges and Case Studies (2006) This report presents a range of activities undertaken by ICN member agencies to reach out toand engage businesses and business representative organizations and explore some of the challenges they faced in delivering these activities.
 Report on Competition and the Judiciary (2006) Competition goals, instruments and benefits are not always understood by society.
-To address the challenges faced by courts and competition agencies alike, the WG undertook a study on the relationship between competition agencies and the judiciary. ^{} Note: The Capacity Building / Competition Policy Implementation's work identified key elements that contribute to successful capacity building and competition policy implementation in developing transition economies.

-I. Capacity Building / Competition Policy Implementation Working Group (2003-2007) Competition Advocacy in Regulated Sectors: Competition Advocacy Review - Case Studies on Regulated Sectors (2005) This report helps identify the different ways that competition agencies interact with regulators and how they go about their competition advocacy work using specific case studies.
+To address the challenges faced by courts and competition agencies alike, the WG undertook a study on the relationship between competition agencies and the judiciary.
+Competition Advocacy in Regulated Sectors: Competition Advocacy Review - Case Studies on Regulated Sectors (2005) The report examines the interaction between competition agencies, advocacy policies and the regulated sectors, using specific case studies to understand the different ways the competition agencies interact with regulators and how they go about competition advocacy work, delivering more competition to regulated sectors and to the economy as a whole.
 Consumer Outreach and Effect of Institutional Structure (2005) This report presents case studies of successful and unsuccessful consumer outreach and provides a brief discussion of the advantages and disadvantages of linking competition and consumer protection enforcement functions in a single agency.
-Assessing Technical Assistance: Examining the Foundations of Successful Assistance (2005) This paper seeks to answer three questions: 1) how the technical assistance needs of a developing or transition country competition agency can best be assessed; 2) which models of technical assistance work best at the various stages of an agency's development; and 3) if the impact of technical assistance can be measured, and if so, how it should be done.
+Assessing Technical Assistance: Examining the Foundations of Successful Assistance (2005) This paper seeks to answer three questions: 1) how the technical assistance needs of a developing or transition country competition agency can best be assessed; 2) which models of technical assistance work best at the various stages of an agency's development; and 3) if theimpact of technical assistance can be measured, and if so, how it should be done.
 Competition Advocacy in Regulated Sectors: Examples of Success (2004) This report examines competition advocacy efforts in regulated sectors in member jurisdictions (with an emphasis on developing and transition economies) and provides several case studies and accompanying analyses, highlighting successful experiences and strategies.
 Capacity Building and Technical Assistance: Building Credible Competition Authorities in Developing and Transition Economies (2003) The report sets out examples of successful technical assistance and examines the circumstances in which different types of assistance are appropriate.
-It addresses how to build a case for competition law and policy in developing and transition economies; how to tackle the challenges that agencies in these countries have to confront; and how to enhance the effectiveness of technical assistance for capacity building.
+It addresses how to builda case for competition law and policy in developing and transition economies; how to tackle the challenges that agencies in these countries have to confront; and how to enhance the effectiveness of technical assistance for capacity building.